nboldhq/docs/src/quickstart/create-teams-only-through-microsoft-teams-templates-by-nbold.md

 status: draft
 tags: []
 author: Kristina Konstantynova
+position:

 ---
-# Create Teams only through Microsoft Teams Templates by nBold
+# Create Teams only through Collaboration Templates by nBold

 After having setup your templates, you may want to make sure that people in your organization are only using Templates you've set up with nBold to create teams.